Studenten1/L2/README.md

 ## getTableImgPath()

-This method returns the path to the table image.
+This method returns the path to the table image as a Promise.

 ## getBoxPlotImgPath()

-This method returns the path to the boxplot image.
+This method returns the path to the boxplot image as a Promise.

-## getBarchartImgPath()
+## getBarChartImgPath()

-This method returns the path to the bar chart image.
+This method returns the path to the bar chart image as a Promise.